Mutahar789/PCLA/README.md

 vehicle.apply_control(ego_action)
 ```
 ### Environment Variables
-Carla_garage and Interfuser requires you to set an environemnt variable before using their agents.
+Carla_garage and Interfuser require you to set an environment variable before using their agents.
-Environment variables for each agent is:
+Environment variables for each agent are:
 - **garage_lav_#**
   ```Shell
   export STOP_CONTROL=1